zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

-Recently, the TensorFlow team [announced their public 2.0 beta API](https://www.tensorflow.org/beta) and I thought that would make a perfect excuse to see what has changed (and plenty should have change from the 1.x API...).
+Recently, the TensorFlow team [announced their public 2.0 beta API](https://www.tensorflow.org/beta) and I thought that would make a perfect excuse to see what has changed (and plenty should have changed from the 1.x API...).

 [Keras is now the recommended
 high level API](https://medium.com/tensorflow/standardizing-on-keras-guidance-on-high-level-apis-in-tensorflow-2-0-bad2b04c819a)